rollwagen/aws_certification/developer_associate/aws_certified_developer.md

     - AWS Lamba and other AWS services alrealdy run X-Ray daemon
     - each app needs respective IAM rights to write to X-Ray
 - **Annotations** - key-value pairs (fields) that are indxed for use with filter expressions; fields can have string, number, or Boolean values (no objects or arrays)
+  - Segments and subsegments can include an annotations
 - **Metadata** - key-value pairs (fields) with any type value, including objects and arrays; _not indexed_
+  - Segments and subsegments can include a metadata

 ### CloudTrail